 The study, which took into account the health information of more than 50 000 women, it was found that breast screening is very useful.
-The research paper is available now in Cancer, the journal of the American Cancer Society (ACS).
+Research paper is now available in Cancer, the journal of the American Cancer Society (ACS).

 60 percent risk of death

 In his study, a team of scientists analyzed data collected from 52,438 women aged 40 to 69 years.
 Some of these participants were screened for breast cancer within a 39-year period in 1977-2015 years in Dalarna, Sweden.